stancs/medical-appt-scheduling-system/README.md

 There are number of ways to transfer the time object from a user's browser to the web application's server.

-Two efficient ways to transfer those time data into the server without timezone side effect are as below:
+Two efficient ways to transfer those time data into the server without any timezone side effect are as below:

 ![Screenshot](pics/time_conversion.png)

 1. `Date.prototype.toISOString()`
-   The `toISOString()` method returns a string in simplified extended ISO format (ISO 8601) such as `YYYY-MM-DDTHH:mm:ss.sssZ`).
+   The `toISOString()` method returns a string in simplified extended ISO format (ISO 8601) such as `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always zero UTC offset and it shows by the suffix `Z` at the end of the ISO string format.

-   This string can be transferred to the server side and the server app can create a new `Date` object directly from this ISO string
+   This string can be transferred to the server side and the server app can create a new `Date` object directly from this ISO string to handle Date-related operations.

 2. `Date.prototype.getTime()`
    The `getTime()` method returns the number of milliseconds since the Unix Epoch.
-Originally it started from Unix Timestamp which track time as a total running of seconds at the Unix Epoch on January 1st, 1970 at UTC.
+Originally it started from Unix Timestamp which tracks time as a total running of seconds at the Unix Epoch on January 1st, 1970 at UTC.
 This count does not change no matter where you are located on the globe.
 This is very useful to computer systems for tracking and sorting dated information on both server and client sides.
 In JavaScript, this method returns the number of milliseconds instead of the number of seconds.

 Below example shows that ISO string and unix timestamp are interchangeable and we can use either of them as a string format or a number format to transfer time information from client to server and vice versa.